Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder: Abstract

 \section{Abstract}

 Disorder-driven degradation phenomena, such as structural phase transformations and surface reconstructions, can significantly reduce the lifetime of Li-ion batteries, especially those with nickel-rich layered-oxide cathodes.
 We develop a general free energy model for layered-oxide ion-intercalation materials as a function of the degree of disorder, which represents the density of defects in the host crystal.
 The model accounts for defect core energies, long-range dipolar electrostatic forces, and configurational entropy of the solid solution.
-In the case of nickel-rich oxides, we hypothesize that nickel with a high concentration of defects is driven into the bulk by electrostatic forces as oxidation reactions at the solid-electrolyte interface remove oxygen ions at high potentials ($>4.4V$ vs. Li/Li$^+$).
+In the case of nickel-rich oxides, we hypothesize that nickel with a high concentration of defects is driven into the bulk by electrostatic forces as oxidation reactions at the solid-electrolyte interface reduce nickel and either evolve oxygen gas or oxidize the organic electrolyte at high potentials ($>4.4V$ vs. Li/Li$^+$).
 The model is used in battery cycling simulations to describe the extent of cathode degradation when using different voltage cutoffs, in agreement with experimental observations that lower-voltage cycling can substantially reduce cathode degradation.
 The theory provides a framework to guide the development of cathode compositions, coatings and electrolytes to enhance rate capability and enhance battery lifetime.
 The general theory of cation-disorder formation may also find applications in electrochemical water treatment and ion separations, such as lithium extraction from brines, based on competitive ion intercalation in battery materials.